- Krispy Krunchy Chicken

 The Campus Chat

-The Campus Chat has a variety of seating and the the ability to accommodate 750 students, and is the most popular location for students to eat in the Union.
+The Campus Chat has a variety of seating and the ability to accommodate 750 students and is the most popular location for students to eat in the Union.
 All of the Union dining options are close by, and there are also two microwaves for guest use.
-UNT alumna Murielle White created a 109-foot mural for the space, Ocean of Possibilities, which includes visuals that represent our campus and community.
+UNT alumna Murielle White created a 109-foot mural, Ocean of Possibilities, which includes visuals that represent our campus and community.

-The Campus Chat also features two meetings rooms that are open during peak dining hours to accommodate heavy traffic, and can be reserved for events and lunch meetings.
+The Campus Chat also features two meeting rooms that are open during peak dining hours to accommodate heavy traffic and can be reserved for events and lunch meetings.